alexanderpehlivanov/uni_introduction_programming_course_2019/README.md

     Value of *ip variable: 20
 ```

-* * When you create new pointer and you won't use it at the moment.
+* * When you create a new pointer and you won't use it at the moment.
 It is a good practice to give the pointer default value - **nullptr**

 ```c++
     #include <iostream>